 A small piece of information - Mona Lisa will always be crowded regardless of whatever time you choose to visit and you will definitely be pushed around.

 When you see this magnificent monument up close, you can only then fully appreciate its beauty and why it has a significant place in French history.
 Its ornate carvings are quite something for they adorn the walls and ceilings and makes one wonder at the depths of the artists talents who created this monument.
 It takes 284 steps to get to the top but I’ve heard that views over Paris are breathtaking from the top.
 It also forms the perfect setting for the most exclusive shopping destination in the world - Champs Elysées.
 Oh one walk through this entire street is enough to make you feel that there is not enough money in the world to buy everything that you little heart might desire.

 I finally found the peace to immerse myself in prayer at this 800 year old chapel.
 No matter what religion you follow, I'm sure at this cathedral you will experience something special.
-The architecture of this cathedral is truly marvellous and the stained glassed windows are truly beautiful.
+The architecture of this cathedral is truly marvellous and the stained glassed windows are absolutely beautiful.
 Sitting in the courtyard listening to the church bells was an experience like no other which I will carry in my heart for the rest of my days.
-We wanted to go up the tower to visit the famous gargoyles, but were told that its only allowed at certain times.
+We wanted to go up the tower to visit the famous gargoyles, but were told that its only allowed at certain times before 4 PM.